lonlin4/Japanese-Pokemon-Blue-Guide/README.md

 # Japanese Pokemon Blue Guide
 This is a guide to playing Pokemon Blue (Pocket Monsters Ao) in Japanese as an English speaker.<br>
-This guide contains a story-order translation of Pokemon Blue, with each line broken into 3 parts:<br>
+This guide contains a story-ordered translation of Pokemon Blue, with each line broken into 3 parts:<br>
 `Kana`<br>
 `Kanji`<br>
 `English`<br>